linuxjmp/azuresiemliveattack/README.md

 <h1>Azure SIEM Live Attack</h1>

 <h2>Description</h2>
-Create an advanced cybersecurity monitoring solution leveraging Azure Sentinel (SIEM) integrated with a strategically deployed honeypot VM.
+Create an advanced cybersecurity monitoring solution using Azure Sentinel (SIEM) integrated with a honeypot VM.
 This setup is specifically designed to track and analyze RDP brute force attacks on a global scale.
-The project features a bespoke PowerShell script, crafted for real-time geolocation tracking of attackers.
+The project features a custom PowerShell script, crafted for real-time geolocation tracking of attackers.
 It showcases an innovative use of Azure Sentinel's mapping capabilities, enabling advanced visualization and threat analysis.
 This project demonstrates a practical application of SIEM tools in identifying and visualizing cyber threats in a dynamic, real-world context.
 <br />